augerhandle/hello-scala-sbt/README.md

 An simple hello-world program in Scala using SBT as the build tool.

 It illustrates the following things:
-* ultra simple console app that calls out to some classes in the project
+* ultra simple console app that calls out to some classes and uses external libraries
 * how to use `slf4j` logging (based on `logback`)
+* example of using typesafe config

 ## Contents